 This indicates the percentage of residents who sustained a urinary tract infection.
 UTI's are considered by many experts to be a measure of the quality of nursing care at a nursing home.
 UTI's are routinely caused by a facility with worst hygiene practices.
 Nevertheless, this datapoint can be misleading for some facilities due to varying reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication

-In Glen The, 13.22% of Patients use Anti-Psychotic Medication
+In The Glen, 13.23% of Patients use Anti-Psychotic Medication

 This datapoint gauges the percent of long-term stay residents receiving antipsychotic medications.
 While antipsychotic drugs serve an important medical purpose, it is important to ensure these medications are being used appropriately.
 In limited cases, increased usage of these drugs may suggest a facility is using these drugs to subdue residents.

 In The Glen, 22.46% of Patients use Anti-Anxiety Medication

 This statistic indicates the percentage of long-term residents who are prescribed antianxiety medication.
 These medications are prescribed to patients suffering from depression and anxiety.

 This is a measure of the percentage of long-term patients exhibiting depressive symptoms.